 $\bullet$ \emph{Distributed XL-MIMO Implementation}

 Inspired by the promising cell-free massive MIMO technology, the distributed XL-MIMO implementation is advocated as ``Solution 3 (a)" in Fig. \ref{Challenge} to reduce the computation overhead of BSs.
 The distributed XL-MIMO implementation consists of XL-MIMO BSs with local processing units (LPUs), central processing units (CPUs) with high computation processing ability, and fronthaul links.
 With the aid of distributed topology and assistance from the CPU, different processing schemes can be implemented flexibly according to different computation requirements \cite{9113273}.
-For instance, the BSs can firstly process the received signals in their LPUs and then transmit the local processed signals to the CPU for further processing.

 $\bullet$ \emph{Antenna Selection and Antenna Activation}